Krishdhana/Budgetary/README.md

 # Budgetary

-An app that keeps track of our spendings
+An app that keeps track of our spendings.
-Built with React Native App
+Built with React Native